chutrunganh/Stock-Trading-Platform/docs/techStack/techStack_1.md

 2. It hashes the user input password with the extracted salt and cost factor.

 3. It compares the newly hashed password with the stored hashed password.
-This comparison uses a constant-time algorithm instead of naive === comparison to prevent timing attacks (This timming attack is mention about gesting the password one character at a time aspect, not for the timing attack in bruce force login name we mentione earlier).
+This comparison uses a constant-time algorithm instead of naive === comparison to prevent timing attacks (This timing attack is mentioned about guessing the password one character at a time aspect, not for the timing attack in brute force login name we mentioned earlier).

 *Why using === comparison is not a good idea?*

-String comparision is JavaScript with === termiates as soon as it finds a mismatch.
+String comparison in JavaScript with === terminates as soon as it finds a mismatch.
 This means if two strings are not the same length or have an early mismatch, === stops immediately.
 An attacker can measure response time and gradually guess the correct password one character at a time.

 # 2. JWT